Adldap2/Adldap2-Laravel/docs/importing.md

 +------------------------------+----------------------+----------------------------------------------+
 ```

-After it has displayed all user, you will then be asked:
+After it has displayed all users, you will then be asked:

 ```bash